 The EU decided that all member states must stop broadcasting analogue television by the end of 2012.
 Saorview is the free-to-air digital terrestrial television (DTT) service which replaced analogue television in Ireland.
 It is owned and managed by RTE.
 Saorsat, a satellite service, provides access to Irish free-to-air digital television channels and services for those unable to receive Saorview.
 The analogue television service in Ireland switched off in October 2012.
 More information is available at saorview.ie.

-As the analogue television service is switched off, your analogue television set needs a set-top box to receive digital television.
+With the switch off of the analogue television service, your analogue television set needs a set-top box to receive digital television.
 Your analogue television set, with or without a set-top box, still requires a television licence.

 If your household, business or institution possesses a television or equipment capable of receiving a television signal, you are required by law to have a television licence.
 Even if the television or other equipment is broken and currently unable to receive a signal, it is regarded as capable of being repaired so it can receive a signal and you must hold a licence for it.
 Failure to produce evidence of a television licence to an inspector can result in a court appearance and on conviction, you can receive a substantial fine.
 People who have been fined and who have breached court orders directing them to pay their television licence can be imprisoned.